-Plots for the 2014 garden season are now available!
-Click here to sign up for a plot!
+Plots for the 2014 garden season are now closed!
+Click here to be added to the waiting list!

 The Oasis Community Garden Project is an integral component in fulfilling Junior League of Ogden’s mission to improve its community through effective action.
 The 1.7-acre garden is located at 2445 Monroe Blvd., and features open space, teaching gardens, community garden plots and a gathering area for group functions.
 The garden directly targets issues of food equity through education and access, by creating a place where individuals can learn how to plant, grow, harvest, and prepare healthy food.
 Its design integrates landscape ecology, food production, and community engagement.